 As long as your child handles the lenses according to the instructions of Dr. Harold Ashcraft and observes hygiene protocols when using them (washing hands first, using only the designated solutions to clean and rinse the lenses, etc.), ortho-k lenses can be safely used.

 Dr. Harold Ashcraft will answer any questions you have about ortho-k.
-If you decide to proceed, Dr. Harold Ashcraft will conduct a thorough eye examination, fit your child with customized lenses, and oversee care.
-The Myopia Management Center At Family Eyecare Center of Optometry serves ortho-k patients in Los Angeles, Westchester, El Segundo, Playa Del Rey, and throughout California
+If you decide to proceed, Dr. Harold Ashcraft will conduct a thorough eye examination, fit your child with customized lenses, and manage the entire process.Our practice serves patients from Los Angeles, Westchester, El Segundo, and Playa Del Rey, California and surrounding communities.